JATOS/JATOS-Blog/_posts/2016-12-20-JATOS-with-dply.md

 That's it.
 You have a server with JATOS.

-You can get a secure shell to your server with root@your-ip-address.
+If you want you can get a secure shell to your server with root@your-ip-address.
 If you want to check the start-up logs, they are in `/var/logs/cloud-init-output.log`.

-Some notes in the end:
+### Some notes in the end:

 * This is a simple server setup.
 It doesn't start JATOS automatically after a restart of the server, nor does it have any backup.
 * Also be aware that a cloud server might [not be the best place for the sensitve data of your online studies](https://github.com/JATOS/JATOS/wiki/Data-Privacy-and-Ethics).